Pregnant Jessica Simpson Glows While Prepping Friendsgiving Feast

-Jessica Simpson took to Instagram over the weekend to share some videos of her Friendsgiving feast she hosted to benefit non-profit No Kid Hungry.
-Simpson teamed up with Giant and hostessing guru Martha Steward for the event.
+Jessica Simpson took to Instagram over the weekend to share some videos of the Friendsgiving feast she hosted to benefit nonprofit No Kid Hungry.
+Simpson teamed up with Green Giant and hostessing guru Martha Steward for the event.

 “I was raised in a family of service.
 I am blessed in my life to be able to give back in many ways, and I love teaching my kids that having a giving spirit is the most rewarding way to celebrate,” Simpson told People Magazine in an exclusive.